Frequently Asked Questions

 Who can apply to the program?

 This is a national program open to students at any accredited 4 year college or university.
 The program is intended for currently enrolled undergraduate students (freshmen, sophomores and juniors).
-Graduating seniors in 2017 are not eligible to apply.
+2018 graduating seniors are not eligible to apply.
 You must be a U.S. citizen, permanent resident or Dreamer/DACA to apply.
 International students are ineligible.

 Members of underrepresented socio-cultural or geographic groups, including: first generation college students, veterans, African American, American Indian/Alaska Native, Asian American, Hispanic/Latino, Native Hawaiian/Pacific Islander, or economically disadvantaged individuals are strongly encouraged to apply.